 The REFRESH Food Waste Solution Contest received over fifty project submissions from across Europe.
 47 Finalists were selected to participate in voting for the Public Award.
 The public voting period started on the 1 February 2017 and ended on 28 February 2017.
 The Public Award winner joins two winners selected by the jury.
-They have the opportunity to present their projects at the REFRESH Food Waste 2017 Conference on 18 May 2017 in Berlin.
+The winners presented their projects at the REFRESH Food Waste 2017 Conference on 18 May 2017 in Berlin.
 A poster about the Contest ist available for download.

 The REFRESH Food Waste Solution Contest is looking for the freshest ideas to tackle food waste across Europe!

 Across Europe, people are developing and implementing innovative solutions to the problem of food waste.
-The REFRESH Food Waste Solution Contest wants to bring much-deserved recognition to these ideas and encourage their spread.
-Anyone that has developed a food waste innovation - including individuals, organisations, start-ups and large companies – is encouraged to submit a video or visual essay about their project.
+The REFRESH Food Waste Solution Contest wants to bring much deserved recognition to these ideas and encourage their spread.
+Anyone that had developed a food waste innovation - including individuals, organisations, start-ups and large companies – was encouraged to submit a video or visual essay about their project.

 The deadline for submissions was 30 November 2016.

-Winners will be chosen by a high-profile jury of food waste leaders from science, business, civil society and the EU Commission, Winners will receive prizes, including the opportunity to participate in a Food Waste Innovation incubator event hosted by Food Surplus Entrepreneurs Network as a side event of the REFRESH Conference in Berlin in Spring 2017.
+Winners were chosen by a high-profile jury of food waste leaders from science, business, civil society and the EU Commission, Winners received prizes, including the opportunity to participate in a Food Waste Innovation incubator event hosted by Food Surplus Entrepreneurs Network, a side event of the REFRESH Conference in Berlin May 2017.

 Download Participant Package for REFRESH Food Waste Solution Contest [pdf, 304 KB, English]

-The main objective of the contest is to highlight and support solutions to food waste and food packaging waste at any part(s) of the food chain.
+The main objective of the contest was to highlight and support solutions to food waste and food packaging waste at any part(s) of the food chain.

-The REFRESH Food Waste Solution Contest therefore seeks to:
+The REFRESH Food Waste Solution Contest therefore sought to:

 - encourage the development, implementation, and spread of concrete and innovative solutions to tackle food waste